 Butterflies do not sleep in the traditional sense.
 Instead, they will often sit in one place for hours or hang upside down on leaves or twigs.

 Butterflies have a variety of ways to communicate with each other.
-They use communication to find mates, to signal danger, and even for survival.
+They use communication to find mates, signal danger, and even survive.

 Butterflies also use sight signals such as body language and flying patterns to communicate with each other.

 Yes!
 Butterflies do have natural predators, such as birds, rats, snakes, toads, and lizards.
 Spiders and other insects like wasps, ants, parasitic flies, and dragonflies will also make a meal out of butterflies.